Skip to content

 \[\sum_{j=1}^{M} x_{ij} \leq A_{i} \quad i=1,2,...,N\]

-Each consumer recieve power \(B_{j}\):
+Each consumer receives power \(B_{j}\):

 \[\sum_{i=1}^{N} x_{ij} = B_{j} \quad j=1,2,...,M\]

-We take \(B_{j} = 1\) and \(A_{i} = 2\) in the following example.
+This example takes \(B_{j} = 1\) and \(A_{i} = 2\).

-Building the problem
+Building the Problem

 from itertools import product